 Cottage cheese is available year-round, and is a healthy addition to your diet at any meal.
 Follow these tips for storing and preparing delicious dishes with cottage cheese.

 Enjoy cottage cheese shortly after purchasing.
-Soft cheeses such as cottage cheese, Brie or ricotta can be stored in the refrigerator for one week, according to the USDA.
+Soft cheeses such as cottage cheese, Brie or ricotta can be stored in the refrigerator for one week after opening, according to the USDA.
 These cheeses do not freeze well.

 Pair cottage cheese with fruits and vegetables.
 Cottage cheese is a unique high-protein staple in that it pairs well with a number of healthy foods.